Skip to content

 One of the album’s most coherent songs, “Fools” is a slick lounge-lizard number that you can’t help but snap your fingers along to.
 Refreshingly, the jazzy instrumentation and alluring vocals are clearly heard without being overly processed.
 Written by Hunt and Taneyhill as is customary on this release, “Fools” has the uncanny timeless feel of a century-old jazz standard.

 “Lana Lane” – which they dropped as a single earlier this autumn – begins with a pleasantly dissonant electric guitar riff, joined by the established breathy, reverb-laden vocale.
 Recalling the innocence of youth and the street that he grew up on, Hunt croons “(y)ou’re only a step away from Lana Lane.
 You’re only a breath away from yesterday.”
-The track has an interesting double meaning; while reminding us that we are not so far removed from our youth that we are all young at heart for as long as we choose to be, it could also be seen as a lamentation of having not traveled very far.
+The track has an interesting double meaning; while reminding us that we are not so far removed from our youth and each young at heart for as long as we choose to be, it could also be seen as a lamentation of having not traveled very far.

 A hypnotic, restrained beat begins “Planted,” pleasantly featuring choral harmonies before delving into Floydian territory with a thematic David Gilmour-like guitar hook.
 As the album nears its denouement, the motif has a slight return to the “Every Minute Reprise” which is lyricless and too brief to be impactful.
-“Edmund” concludes the release by introducing and beseeching a quizzical wayfarer, supplanted by Beatleseque arrangement and production.
+“Edmund” concludes the release by introducing and beseeching a quizzical wayfarer, supplanted by Beatle-esque arrangement and production.

 Radderall & Muzzy Fossa by Lauren Anderson